tsuyoshi64/tsu-todo/README.md

 `tsutodo` is a small command-line to-do manager for tracking tasks from the terminal.
 It supports adding tasks, marking tasks as complete, deadlines, important flags, and a Rich-powered table view.

-## Notes
+> [!IMPORTANT]

-This project is under active development.
-The current command set is intentionally small: add, list, and complete tasks.
+> This project is under active development.
+The current command set is intentionally small.

 ## Features